openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows an application to apply for writable and executable anonymous memory.

-For the application developed using the cross-platform framework, this permission allows the application to apply for writable and executable anonymous memory.
-Currently, this permission is available only for applications running on tablets and 2-in-1 devices.
+This permission is available to the applications developed using the cross-platform framework.
+Currently, it is available only to applications running on tablets and 2-in-1 devices.

 **Permission level**: system_basic